tha1k/Personal-Projects/C multithreaded project/README.md

-A simulation of a pizza place order system, that was implemented using a multithreaded approach.
+A simulation of a pizza place order system, that was implemented using C and a multithreaded approach.